teracow/googliser/README.md

 `-v` or `--version`
 Show script version then exit.

-`-q` or `--quiet`
-Suppress display output.
-Error messages are still shown.

 `-d` or `--debug`
-Copy debug log file into sub-directory afterwards.
-Default is no debug log file.
+Put the debug log file into sub-directory.
 If selected, debugging output is appended to 'debug.log' in the created sub-directory.
 This file is always created in the temporary build directory.
 Great for finding out what external commands and parameters were used!

 **Usage Examples:**